The Potential of LLMs in Medical Education: Generating Questions and Answers for Qualification Exams: Results

-Furthermore, human medical experts evaluated the AI-generated answers based on four criteria: coherence, factual consistency, evidence of statement, and professionalism.
-Figure 2 depicts the average scores of different LLMs' answers toward a same sampled set of AI-generated questions.
+Furthermore, human experts evaluated the AI-generated answers based on four criteria: coherence, factual consistency, evidence of statement, and professionalism.
+Figure~\ref{Bar-all-answer} depicts the average scores of different methods' answers toward a same sampled set of AI-generated questions.
 It can be observed that the average score for question answering is lower than that for question generation, with LLMs' ratings hovering around 3.5 across all evaluation metrics.
+Additionally, the standard deviations of human's were generally lower than AI models'.
 This indicates a significant gap between the performance of LLMs and the critical requirements of human experts for medical open-ended question answering.
 Moreover, with the task of question answering in the specific domain of elderly chronic diseases under prompting of limited references, identifying and improving strategies to refine these four evaluation aspects shows a proper direction for subsequent research efforts.

 Subsequently, we tasked medical experts with evaluating and correcting a subset of flawed AI-generated answers in the form of open-ended short text.
 We sampled these evaluations and corrections as new prompt engineering materials, allowing the model to judge whether a correction is needed for the sampled AI-generated question-answer pairs, and to provide new answers.
-We intermingled the answers rectified by the model with those in the regular AI-generated answer in the evaluation phase, without the human experts being aware of which were directly generated, and which were rectified.
-Figure 3 shows the comparison of directly generated answers and those modified by the LLMs.
+We intermingled the answers revised by the model with those in the regular AI-generated answer in the evaluation phase, without the human experts being aware of which were directly generated, and which were revised.
+Figure~\ref{Bar-all-revise} shows the comparison of directly generated answers and those modified by the LLMs.
 It can be observed that, across four evaluation metrics, at least five models provide correction results that were more satisfactory to the human experts, with a few models not showing a change in scores, while the performance of the Hunyuan model slightly deteriorated.